 - 🎄 Christmas Trivia Questions

 - 🐰 Easter Trivia Questions

 - 🦃 Thanksgiving Trivia Questions

 The Trivia game is easy.
 We’ll be giving a few trivial questions about a certain topic, along with multiple choices for answers.
-After you’ve decided which answer you think is best, you can click on ”Show Answer” to see the right answer as well as some fun facts about it!
+After you’ve decided which answer you think is best, you can click on “Show Answer“ to see the right answer and some fun facts about it!

+After the game master asks a question, the team that answers it correctly will receive 1 point.
 The first team to shout out their team name or to raise their hand gets to say their answer.
-If they’re wrong, other teams get a chance to steal.
+If they’re wrong, other teams get a chance to steal the point.

-The team with the most number of correct answers after a number of questions, wins!
+The team with the most correct answers at the end of the game wins!